 The University Counselling Service offers free, confidential support to students' registered at The University of Nottingham.
+We are now a referral only service.

 Our professionally qualified counsellors can offer help with personal and psychological problems.